lucaskotw/interpolation-with-dart/README.md

 2. Is there any other suggestion or work to do if there's a chance to merge into the major DART project?

+3. Developing Questions: Would you use std::cout to indicate which functions is executing now?
+Or you just use gdb to develop and debug?

 ## TODOs

 - Including macro parser for the *ASF* file, such as *scaling*, *axis order*,